-As Senior Vice President of Events for the National Basketball Association, Mark Aronson manages the league’s $80 million annual worldwide events program and overseas coordination and production of many global league events, including games in Japan, Russia, Mexico, Brazil, and Latin America, and the league's Basketball without Borders program.
-He has created, developed, and implemented cost-saving initiatives to all of the league events – resulting in greater profitability and efficiency – and oversees catering, social functions, and entertainment tied to each.
-Aronson has helped develop additional NBA business opportunities in Russia, India, Mexico, Africa, Brazil, and Latin America.
-He holds P&L responsibility for the implementation of third-party integrated marketing initiatives; specializes in client servicing; and coordinates with the various NBA divisional executives to ensure integration of corporate partner initiatives and promotional programs, including NBA marketing, product, brand, and television efforts in global games.
+Prior to serving in his current role, Aronson was Senior Vice President, Content and Business Affairs, where he managed the league’s $100 million annual worldwide events program and overseas coordination and production of many global league events, including games in Japan, Russia, Mexico, Brazil, Africa and Latin America, and the league's Basketball without Borders program.
+He has created, developed, and implemented cost-saving initiatives to all of the league’s events – resulting in greater profitability and efficiency – and oversaw catering, social functions, and entertainment tied to each.
+Aronson has helped develop additional NBA business opportunities in Russia, India, Mexico, China, Asia, Africa, Brazil and Latin America.
+He held P&L responsibility for the implementation of third-party integrated marketing initiatives; specialized in client servicing; and coordinated with the various NBA divisional executives to ensure integration of corporate partner initiatives and promotional programs, including NBA marketing, product, brand, and television efforts in global games.

 Since joining the league in 2000, Aronson has restructured and centralized financial tracking and reports and created a profitable revenue stream for the league by bringing domestic preseason games to non-NBA team markets.